Wrongful Death Attorneys Serving San Diego, Riverside And Surrounding Areas

 The death of a family member in an unexpected fatal accident caused by someone else’s negligent or wrongful actions can be hard to accept.
-Lives change in an instant as parents, wives, husbands, and children try to cope with the physical pain, mental anguish, and sorrow caused by a wrongful death and subsequent worries over medical bills, funeral bills, and other financial obligations.
-These are never easy cases and in fact, are some of the more emotional cases our firm handles.
+Lives change in an instant, as parents, wives, husbands and children try to cope with the physical pain, mental anguish and sorrow caused by a wrongful death and subsequent worries over medical bills, funeral bills and other financial obligations.
+These are never easy cases, and, in fact, they are some of the most emotional cases that we handle at Martinez & Schill LLP.

 - Punitive damages in the event of willful or wanton conduct.

-If you are unsure of what to do after having lost a loved one due to the negligence of another, we invite you to contact Martinez & Schill LLP.
-Choosing a strong legal advocate who is compassionate, ethical and thorough can mean the difference between losing your case or a successful end result.
-Once you have all of the information to make a decision, you are able to move forward with assurances that you were able to find some degree of closure as well as ensuring your financial future is not jeopardized.
+If you are unsure of what to do after having lost a loved one due to the negligence of another, we invite you to contact our firm.
+Choosing a strong legal advocate who is compassionate, ethical and thorough can mean the difference between losing your case or obtaining a successful end result.
+Once you have all the information to make a decision, you are able to move forward knowing that you may be able to find some degree of closure and ensuring that your financial future is not jeopardized.
 Our San Diego wrongful death lawyers can assist you.

 According to California Code of Civil Procedure Section 377.60, anyone named in a deceased person’s estate plan can file a legal suit for wrongful death.
-A surviving spouse and any children the deceased left behind have legal options that include filing lawsuits and in some instances, other people may file too.
-The death must have been caused by the acts or negligence of another and in some instances, the death may be a suicide if the responsible party has a responsibility or duty of care to the victim, but failed to do so.
+A surviving spouse and any children the deceased left behind have legal options that include filing lawsuits, and, in some instances, other people may file, too.
+The death either must be caused by the acts or negligence of another or, in the case of a suicide, must involve an accountable party who had a responsibility or duty of care to the victim but failed to uphold it.
 There are many variables in these types of cases.
 There may only be one wrongful death action, so claimants must be joined if it’s to be pursued under California’s “one action rule.”
-This ensures the one being held responsible is not forced to defend more than one legal lawsuit and it also prevents the problems that come were the same lawsuit filed by more than one party resulted in different judgments.
+This ensures that the one being held responsible is not forced to defend more than one legal lawsuit, and it also prevents the problems that may come if the same lawsuit filed by more than one party were to result in different judgments.

-There also exists statute of limitations in wrongful death claims, so it is important to consult an established law firm in a timely manner to discuss your options.
-In the majority of cases, that statute is just two years.
-The exceptions include medical malpractice negligence, which has a three year window from date of injury or one year after discovering reasonable diligence was lacking when an injury was discovered – whichever occurs first.
-If the death is due to a government liability, such as an accident with any kind of government vehicle or medical negligence at a government funded hospital, the window is just six months from the time of the injury.
+There also exists a statute of limitations in wrongful death claims, so it is important to consult an established law firm in a timely manner to discuss your options.
+In the majority of cases, that statute is two years.
+The exceptions include medical malpractice negligence, which has a three-year window from the date of injury or one year after discovering reasonable diligence was lacking when an injury was discovered – whichever occurs first.
+If the death is due to a government liability, such as an accident with any kind of government vehicle or medical negligence at a government-funded hospital, the window is just six months from the time of the injury.

-In California, damages recoverable in a wrongful death case emphasize the loss and harm suffered by the family member of the deceased; rather than the harm or injury the deceased suffered.
-Therefore, the damages awarded in a wrongful death lawsuit are determined from the impact of the death on the surviving family member.
+In California, damages recoverable in a wrongful death case emphasize the loss and harm suffered by the family members of the deceased, rather than the harm or injury that the deceased suffered.
+Therefore, the damages awarded in a wrongful death lawsuit are determined from the impact of the death on the surviving family members.

-The foregoing categories of damages are available to the survivor in the case of wrongful death to an immediate family member:
+The foregoing categories of damages are available to the survivors in the case of wrongful death to an immediate family member.

 Direct Pecuniary Loss